 Jefferson Put Option Agreement.
 On March 7, 2018, FTAI Energy Holdings LLC, an indirect wholly-owned subsidiary of the Company that indirectly owns a majority interest in the Jefferson Parent Guarantor (the "FTAI Obligor"), entered into a Put Option Agreement (the "Jefferson Put Option Agreement") with the administrative agent under the Jefferson Credit Agreement.
 In the event of the Jefferson Borrower's bankruptcy or the occurrence of certain other events of default under the Jefferson Credit Agreement, the lenders can put the debt under the Jefferson Credit Agreement back to the FTAI Obligor, in an aggregate maximum amount equal to the lesser of \$60 million and 120% of the aggregate revolving commitments in effect under the Jefferson Credit Agreement from time to time.
 Pursuant to the Jefferson Capital Call Agreement, the Company agreed to make funds available to the FTAI Obligor to enable it to satisfy its obligations under the Jefferson Put Option Agreement.
+In connection with the administrative agent under the Jefferson Credit Agreement, on December 20, 2018, the FTAI Obligor and the administrative agent under the Jefferson Credit Agreement entered into the first amendment to the Jefferson Put Option Agreement.
+In February 2020, in connection with the termination of the Jefferson Credit Agreement, the Jefferson Put Option Agreement was terminated.

 Fee and Support Agreement.
 On March 7, 2018, in connection with the aforementioned Jefferson Capital Call Agreement and Jefferson Put Option Agreement (collectively, the "Jefferson Agreements"), the FTAI Obligor entered into a Fee and Support Agreement with the Jefferson Borrower, whereby the FTAI Obligor will receive compensation for providing credit support to the Jefferson Borrower pursuant to the Jefferson Agreements.
 The affiliates of the Company's Manager that own an approximately 20% interest in the Jefferson Borrower are not party to the Fee and Support Agreement and will not receive any of the fees paid thereunder.
 In connection therewith, the Jefferson Borrower issued a five-year \$2.4 million promissory note to the FTAI Obligor, as consideration for the fee payable pursuant to the Fee and Support Agreement.
 The obligations under the promissory note bear interest at a rate per annum equal to 12% (which interest is payable in kind prior to repayment of the loans) and are subordinated to the obligations under the Jefferson Credit Agreement.
+In connection with the aforementioned amendment to the Jefferson Credit Agreement, on December 20, 2018, the FTAI Obligor and the Jefferson Borrower entered into an amended and restated Fee and Support Agreement, and the Jefferson Borrower issued a \$0.3 million promissory note to the FTAI Obligor, as consideration for the fee payable pursuant to the amended and restated Fee and Support Agreement.
+In February 2020, in connection with the termination of the Jefferson Credit Agreement, the Jefferson Fee and Support Agreement was terminated.